Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 On Windows, ProGet consists of 3 distinct deployable application components required to run the software:

 {.docs}
- - **Web Node** - an ASP.NET 4.5 web application which serves as the primary interface to ProGet via a web UI and feed API implementations
+ - **Website** - an ASP.NET 4.5 web application which serves as the primary interface to ProGet via a web UI and feed API implementations
- - **Service Node** - a Windows Service that performs indexing and other background tasks
+ - **Service** - a Windows Service that performs indexing and other background tasks
  - **Database** - a SQL Server database which contains all of the persistent data including feeds, packages, privileges, and internal settings

 ## Prerequisites {#prerequisites data-title="Prerequisites"}

 #### Pre-Installation Check List {#checklist}

-ProGet supports all modern version of Windows that Microsoft supports (see [Windows Lifecycle Fact Sheet](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet)).
-The recommended requirements are:

-{.docs}
-- **Minimum** - 2 Core CPU, 2 GB RAM, 1 GB for disk storage
-- **Recommended Average/Typical** - 2 Core CPU, 4 GB RAM, 10 GB disk storage
-- **Recommended Large** -  4 Core CPU, 8 GB RAM, 16 GB disk storage

-Before installing, consider the following:

-{.docs}
-- **.NET Framework 4.5.2+** - ProGet requires .NET 4.5.2 or later
-- **IIS 7.5+** - While the ProGet installer includes an Integrated Web Server to help get started, it is not supported for manual installations
-- **SQL Server 2012 SP4+** - ProGet requires any supported version of Microsoft SQL Server (2012 SP4 or later at the time of writing), and will work with SQL Server Express
-- **Disk Space (1GB+)** - ProGet itself requires minimal disk space, but keep in consideration for package storage or temporary package operations
-- **Firewall (Inbound)** - ProGet is a web application and can be installed on the port of your choosing, and service nodes may require access if the [Service Messenger](service-messenger) is configured to use TCP as its transport mechanism
-- **Firewall (Outbound)** - ProGet may require outbound access for scheduled tasks or feed connectors
-- **ProGet User Account** - The ProGet application pool and Windows Service will likely require a custom service account, for which special permissions will need to be granted as documented (this will be referred to as `ProGetServiceUser@domain`, but of course can be whatever you want)
-- ***Your* User Account** - your (i.e. the administrator's) user account needs to have administrator access for most of the following steps (and run the commands as an administrator), and database permission to create logins and grant database roles
+These are the same as the [ProGet Installation Guide](/docs/proget/installation/installation-guide).

 #### Get the Manual Installation Package {#get}